-Moreover, when designing with a software like AutoCAD, Civil 3D and other CAD software, on-screen precision is critical to improving efficiency.
+Moreover, when designing with software like AutoCAD, Civil 3D, and other CAD software, on-screen precision is critical to improving efficiency.
 A setting on the G600 called DPI (Dots per Inch) allows the designer to set how far the mouse moves on the screen, in relation to its physical movement on the desk.
 The G600 is capable of DPIs from 50 to 8,200.

 Setting the DPI higher allows the mouse to move in smaller increments across the screen, but with greater precision (more dots per inch).
 Whether you are doing high pace production drafting or need a slower mouse for demoing to an audience, the G600 has a DPI setting to suit.
 You can set up to four default values for quick access via the G7 button.

 There is very little negative to say about the G600.
 However, from our experience, there are two main cons that we should mention, even though we think that these two cons are very subjective to the user.

 The G600 is a corded mouse – most people have moved to wireless mice because there are no cords to get in the way.
 We like them corded for a couple of reasons: there are no batteries to worry about, and corded mice are generally faster and more precise than wireless.
 Batteries can last for months in these devices, but when they finally do go, it can be very inconvenient.